Brooke Eby

-Brooke Eby is an American business development manager and social media personality who was diagnosed with the Motor neuron disease called amyotrophic lateral sclerosis (ALS) in 2022.
-She has shared her experiences living with the disease through social media and participated in advocacy efforts, including founding a support network for individuals with ALS and their caregivers.
+Brooke Eby (born December 22, 1988) is an American social media personality who was diagnosed with the terminal motor neuron disease amyotrophic lateral sclerosis (ALS) in 2022.
+An advocate for people with the disease, she has shared her experiences through social media.
+She is the founder of the support network ALSTogether.

 Early life and education

 Eby was born in Potomac, Maryland, and grew up in a suburban home with her family.
 She graduated from Lehigh University in 2010.
-Prior to that, she has made appearances in a few commercials in her early adolescence and even participated in a minor acting role in Holes.
+In her early adolescence she appeared in several TV commercials and as a minor character in the 2003 film Holes.

 Career

-Eby began her career in the business sector, holding positions in cities including New York City and San Francisco.
+Eby began her career in the business sector, holding positions in cities including New York and San Francisco.
 In 2016, she joined Salesforce as a business development manager.
-Throughout the progression of her amyotrophic lateral sclerosis (ALS) diagnosis, she continued in her role at Salesforce, adapting her work setup as needed.
+She was diagnosed with ALS in 2022.
+She continued in her role at Salesforce as the disease progressed, adapting her work setup as needed.

 Advocacy

-Following her diagnosis with ALS in 2022, Eby expanded her focus to advocacy and public engagement.
-She launched social media accounts under the handle "limpbroozkit," where she documented her experiences with the disease through candid and humorous content.
-By 2025, her platforms had garnered over 350,000 followers.
+Following her diagnosis, Eby launched social media accounts under the handle "limpbroozkit" to document her experience.She had more than 500,000 followers across social media platforms as of 2026.

-In 2023, Eby founded ALStogether, a Slack-based community designed to connect people with ALS and their caregivers, facilitating the sharing of resources and support.
-She also participated in public speaking engagements, addressing corporate audiences, nonprofit events, and ALS-related conferences.
-Her collaborations included partnerships with organizations like the National Funeral Directors Association, focusing on education about ALS and planning for progressive stages of the disease.
+In 2023, Eby founded ALStogether, a Slack-based community designed to connect people with ALS and their caregivers to share resources and support.
+She also participated in public speaking engagements at corporate and nonprofit events and conferences.
+She received the Advocate of the Year award from the ALS Network in March 2026.

-Eby participated in research studies and collaborated with other ALS patients to share insights and experiences.
-She emphasized humor as a tool to engage her audience and demystify the realities of ALS.
+Eby has participated in research studies and collaborated with other ALS patients to share insights and experiences.
+She collaborated with Silverts to create Brook Eby x Silverts, and adaptive clothing line.